Memory Augmented Neural Network Adaptive Controllers: Performance and Stability: Working Memory and Control Algorithm

 because this is the new information.
-The weight $z_i$s determine which memory location is updated by the controller.
-In our design, the weight $z_i$s are set equal to a measure of similarity between the write vector $a$ (also the query as defined below) and the respective memory contents, which is then converted to a set of weights that add up to one through a softmax function \eqref{eq:memop}.
+The weights $\{z_i, \forall \ i\}$ determine which memory location is updated by the controller.
+In our design, the weights $z_i$s are set equal to a measure of similarity between the write vector $a$ (also the query as defined below) and the respective memory contents, which is then converted to a set of weights that add up to one through a softmax function \eqref{eq:memop}.

 {\it Memory Read:} We set the query vector to be the write vector itself, i.e., \beq q = \sigma(\hat{V}^T\tilde{x} + \hat{b}_v). \eeq The key for the respective memory locations are set to be the memory vectors themselves, i.e.,